-Any behavior or conduct that disrupts the harmony of the learning environment may result in failure of the course or termination from the Nursing Program.
+Any behavior or conduct that disrupts the harmony of the learning environment may result in failure of the course and/or termination with the possibility of reentry or re-application to the Nursing Program.

 B. PIMA COMMUNITY COLLEGE CODE OF CONDUCT